MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcut.md

     :::image type="content" source="media/onelake-shortcut/object-tree.png" alt-text="Screenshot of the object tree showing the new shortcut.":::

-The Lakehouse shortcut has been created.
+The OneLake shortcut has been created.
 You can now query this data in a KQL Queryset.

+> [!IMPORTANT]
+> To query the data in the OneLake shortcut, you need to use the external table function `external_table()`.

 ## Next steps